The Kill

 "The Kill" (written "The Kill (Bury Me)" on the single and music video) is a song by American band Thirty Seconds to Mars.
-The song was released on January 24, 2006 as the second single from their second album, A Beautiful Lie.
+The song was released on January 24, 2006, as the second single from their second album, A Beautiful Lie (2005).
 It was certified double platinum by the Recording Industry Association of America (RIAA) and peaked at number 65 on the Billboard Hot 100.
+In 2024, the staff of Consequence included the song in their list of "50 Kick-Butt Post-Grunge Songs We Can Get Behind".

 Overview

 Jared Leto described the meaning of the song as, "It's really about a relationship with yourself.
 It's about confronting your fear and confronting the truth about who you are."
 He has also said it is about "confrontation as a crossroads" — coming face-to-face with who you really are.

 In September 2007, "The Kill" was re-released again in the UK.
 It was also available as a Compact Disc with a A Beautiful Lie poster, two stickers, and a special limited edition 7" vinyl version.
 The song is played in 6/8 time.

 Two alternate versions of the song exist: the "Rebirth" version, which adds in orchestral accompaniment and has no screaming, and an acoustic version featuring Brazilian singer Pitty that was only released in Brazil.
 On May 2, 2010, the band performed the song live with Chino Moreno from Deftones.